okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sharing-cert/update-target-app-with-kid/index.md

 title: Update the target app to use the new credential
 ---

-Update the target app to use the new credential that you just shared.
-When you update the target app with the `kid`, the target app starts using the same certificate to sign assertions.
+Update the target app to use the new application key credential that you just shared.
+When you update the target app with the source app's key ID `kid`, the target app starts using the same certificate to sign assertions.

 Request: `PUT /api/v1/apps/0oa8ae0dv4RGQvjyZ0h7`